Whitefly Insecticide Basics

-Whitefly insecticides are products formulated to effectively kill whitefly (along with a wide range of other common garden pests).
-The active ingredient in whitefly pesticides varies from product to product and may be natural or chemical.
-Some can be applied as a foliar spray, while others are used as a soil drench.
-How often you need to use a whitefly insecticide and what types of plant it is suitable for will depend on the active ingredient and the application method.
+Whitefly insecticides are products formulated to effectively kill whiteflies.
+They usually combat the whiteflies along with a wide range of other common garden pests.
+The active ingredient in a whitefly pesticide will vary from product to product and may be natural or chemical.
+Some are used as foliar sprays while others are used as soil drenches.
+The frequency of application and suitability of a whitefly insecticide will depend on its active ingredient and application method.

 When should you buy a whitefly insecticide?

 Whiteflies are a common garden pest.
 They are often found in greenhouses, flowerbeds, veggie patches, and fruit trees.
 Since their effects on plants are often devastating, how can you be sure it’s whiteflies and not some other garden pest?
 If you suspect whiteflies are the culprit, keep an eye out for the following: